RobertTalbert/linalg-diffeq/course-docs/mth302-w23-syllabus.md

 However, please note, there are some **limitations on deadline extensions**:

 - **Deadlines for Class Prep and Practice Sets (WeBWorK) may not be extended**.
 Class Preps are time-sensitive and are only effective if completed before class.
-Skill Quizzes are done in class.
 Practice Sets have a week or more, with unlimited reattempts before completion; they also take a nontrivial amount of work to reset deadlines for individuals.
 - **Deadline extensions should be no more than 24 hours.** If you ask for something longer than that, you'll need to explain why, and I may ask you to turn it in sooner.
 - **Deadlines may not be extended twice on the same assignment**.
 Simply choose a reasonable deadline extension once, then abide by it.
 - The **final deadline for Miniprojects (11:59pm ET April 16) may not be extended**.